 Beyond this it is usually necessary to examine the options trading in greater detail to determine the specific nature of the options abuse that may have occurred.
 Further abuse often is found through such a detailed examination as the following examples illustrate:

-It is possible to defend a broker in an options abuse case.
-The principles involve the fact that both options and futures are financial instruments of short duration.
+It is possible to defend a broker in an options abuse case based on the fact that both options and futures are financial instruments of short duration.
 They expire quickly and are necessarily traded frequently.
 But clients must be knowledgeable and trading strategies carefully explained and agreed to and the client must be financially able to sustain losses.
 The defense of a broker or brokerage firm almost always involves adequate disclosure.

 An example is a case in which only short option positions are taken for their income generating potential, which subjects the client to the possibility of almost unlimited losses.
 Such positions are suitable for only a very few clients who are deeply knowledgeable and for whom extensive risk disclosure has been made.
 Such trading can be very profitable but requires constant monitoring so as to be able to get out of the way of the train by rolling positions quickly when the market turns against the trader.
 The firm also needs to be sure that it does not adopt impediments to such necessary action.